 Bruno Sanfilippo is a classically trained musician and composer.
-His focus alternates between the exploration of minimalist piano concepts and electroacoustic music.
-He is obsessed with the search for new and unique qualities in music - the amazing, the magical and the deep.
-In dreams, there's no imagined thing that's too absurd, too strange, and Bruno Sanfilippo's music comes from that inexhaustible and shameless source.
+He combines contemporary classical patterns with minimalism and ambient tones.
 His music has been compared to Max Richter, Arvo Pärt, Jóhann Jóhannsson, Harold Budd, Ludovico Einaudi and many more in the area of contemporary classical.

 Electroacoustic Tales · Christopher Berg